ibrahimfe/random_number_generator/README.md

 # Random Password Generator

 This is a Python script that generates a random password with customizable options.
+This file use 3 library (string, random, argparse)

 ## Usage